Kireedam (1989 film): Plot

 Achuthan Nair, an honest and sincere police constable, has a loving family consisting of his wife Ammu, two sons and two daughters.
 Achuthan Nair wants his elder son Sethumadhavan to become a police inspector.
 He has a cordial and amiable relationship with his son.
 Sethu is engaged to Devi, the daughter of Krishnan Nair, his maternal uncle.
 One day, for charging a petty case against the son of a Member of Legislative Assembly, Achuthan Nair is transferred to Ramapuram police station and his family moves with him.

-Keerikadan Jose, a hardcore criminal, rules the market of Ramapuram by running an extortion racket.
+Keerikadan Jose, a hardcore criminal and menacing thug, rules the market of Ramapuram by running an extortion racket.
 One day, Achuthan Nair tries to intervene in a scuffle involving him and is beaten quite brutally by Jose.
 Sethu, who was in the market at the time, witnesses this and saves his father by attacking Keerikadan Jose and his goons.
 Keerikadan gets severely wounded and is admitted to the hospital.
 The entire market celebrates the fall of Keerikadan and finds a new saviour in Sethu.
 His friends take advantage of this notoriety, and eventually, start a brawl in the local pub.
 Achuthan Nair is deeply disturbed by this series of events and accuses Sethu of slowly turning into a criminal.
 Though he tries to stay out of trouble, Sethu is gradually dragged into one mess after another.

 Haidrose, a local thug, claims to be a henchman of Sethu and starts collecting extortion money from the local traders.
 Ramanan, Sethu's brother-in-law, joins Haidrose.
 Sethu, upon learning of this, beats both of them up at the market.
 However, at home Ramanan gives a false account of what happened; convinced that his son was in the wrong, Achuthan Nair asks Sethu to leave the house and Sethu walks out.
 The local police inspector arrests Sethu on a petty case and warns him not to cause more trouble.
 Keshu, his childhood friend, tries to pacify him; Sethu breaks down completely.